Kyoko-wtnb/mvGWAMA/readme.md

   -o OUT, --out OUT     Output file name. 'mvGWAMA' by default.
   -ch CHROM, --chrom CHROM
                         To run for a specific chromosome.
-  -p PARALLEL, --parallel PARALLEL
-                        To parallelize process, provide the number of cores/thread.
   --twoside             Use this flag to convert P to Z by two sided with alignment of direction of effects.
   --neff-per-snp        Use this flag to compute effective samplesize per SNP